Jay Onrait

 Jay Michael Onrait (born August 29, 1974) is a Canadian television personality and sports anchor who hosts SC with Jay Onrait on TSN.
-From 2003 to 2021, he has been frequently paired with fellow Canadian broadcaster Dan O'Toole.
+From 2003 to 2021, he was frequently paired with fellow Canadian broadcaster Dan O'Toole.

 In his first stint with TSN, he and O'Toole co-anchored the daily 1:00 am (ET) edition of SportsCentre and were regarded as the lead anchor team for the network.
 Onrait was hired by the US sports network FS1 to be its lead co-anchor in 2013, and his final SportsCentre broadcast for TSN aired June 28, 2013.
 His final Fox Sports 1 show aired February 22, 2017.
 It was announced that Onrait and O'Toole would be returning to TSN to host a new show, SC with Jay and Dan, on March 1, 2017.

 Career

 Onrait first joined TSN in 1996 as an editorial assistant while attending Ryerson Polytechnic University.
 He later went on to become sports director at CFSK-TV in Saskatoon and then spent two years as the host of The Big Breakfast on the A-Channel in Winnipeg.
 Onrait then joined NHL Network in 2001 as host of both the network's flagship show NHL on the Fly and Molson That's Hockey 2.
 He moved to TSN in 2002 and in 2003 began co-hosting SportsCentre alongside Dan O'Toole.
 In 2006, Onrait began blogging at TSN.ca.
 Topics have included the Stanley Cup and the NBA, as well as an all-day blog about the NHL trade deadline.
 His blogs are usually spiced with references to pop culture.
 In October 2010 he also became the host of the Sportscentre Morning Rush on TSN2 until it was taken off the air in October 2011.

 During the 2010 Winter Olympics in Vancouver Onrait served as co-host of Olympic Morning alongside Beverly Thomson.
 During the 2012 Summer Olympics in London Onrait co-hosted daily live editions of SportsCentre from London alongside O'Toole.

 On May 3, 2013, TSN announced that Onrait and his broadcast partner Dan O'Toole would be leaving SportsCentre for broadcast opportunities on U.S. television at the newly formed Fox Sports 1 in Los Angeles.
 They continued to host SportsCentre until June 28, 2013.

 Fox Sports Live debuted on August 17, 2013, with Onrait and O'Toole as hosts and aired its final episode on February 22, 2017, when the show was canceled and the two broadcasters' contracts were not renewed.

 On March 1, 2017, TSN announced that Onrait and Dan O'Toole would be returning to Canada to host a new show SC with Jay and Dan, which would premiere in Fall of 2017.
 Its first episode aired September 4, 2017, at 12:00 am EST.